CETA and other Trade Agreements

 What’s the problem?

-The new generation FTAs differ from a more standard trade agreement as they focus primarily on the elimination of “non-tariff barriers” and less on the reduction/removal of custom duties or subsidies.
+The new generation of trade agreements differ from a more standard trade agreement as they focus primarily on the elimination of “non-tariff barriers” and less on the reduction/removal of custom duties or subsidies.
 These “non-tariff trade barriers” include standards of consumer, health and environmental protection.
 The basic thought is that if consumer, health or environmental standards are different in one of the trading partners than the other, this will be a barrier to the free movement of these products.

 These standards are threatened under CETA, and in the USA equivalent – TTIP.
 For example standards from each treaty party can be recognized as ‘equivalent’.
 If this happens, it would no longer be possible for the EU or Canada to improve on their standards without the prior approval of the other party – the standards are frozen as they are.
 If a lower and a higher standard from the two parties, for example regarding hygienic controls or pesticide use, are recognised as ‘equivalent’, this can lead to an overall reduction in health and safety standards for citizens, as again improvements on standards for protection of health will be difficult to make.